Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Results

 {RP} 4 is designed for this purpose.
-It is nested within {RP} 1, instructing the Primary AI to execute the command “python AutoProg.py -s p1.txt -n i” 20 times.
-Each execution generates an Agent AI to fulfill {RP} 1 contained in p1.txt, while the Primary AI collects all generated files and conducts result analysis.
-The detailed content of {RP} 4 is depicted in \textbf{Figure 4C}.
+It is nested within {RP} 1, instructing {a} Primary AI to execute the command ``python AutoProg.py -s p1.txt -n'' 20 times.
+Each execution generates {a Secondary} AI to fulfill {RP} 1 contained in p1.txt, while the Primary AI collects all generated files and conducts result analysis.
+The detailed content of {RP} 4 is depicted in \textbf{Figure S1C}.

 Using {ASA-GPT-4-Turbo}, we conducted tests on {RP} 4.
 The results (\textbf{SI}) strikingly demonstrate that the Primary AI successfully executed the 20 instances of {RP} 1, {meticulously} organizing all files into their respective folders and providing a brief summary after all experiments.
-During this process, the AI independently and without interruption wrote 66 programs (including 26 error versions), conducted more than 20 simulations, generated 120 images, and wrote 20 research reports totaling over 5,000 words.
-Marvelously, all these {missions} were accomplished without any human intervention.
-This illustrates the remarkable capability of multi-tier RP structures in handling large-scale {missions}.
+During this process, {ASA-GPT-4-Turbo} independently and without interruption wrote 66 programs (including 26 error versions), conducted more than 20 simulations, generated 120 images, and wrote 20 research reports totaling over 5000 words.
+Marvelously, all of these {missions} were accomplished without any human intervention.
+This illustrates the remarkable capability of multitier RP structures in handling large-scale {missions}.